 This week’s Torah portion is “Bo” (Exodus 10:1–13:16) and in it we read about the last three plagues that God sent upon Egypt.
 Next week: The Exodus.

 But there’s more.
-It is noted that the dogs didn’t open their mouth at all during the plague.
-They didn’t even “speak” among themselves, not even to praise God or “comment” in a supportive matter for what God was doing.
+It is noted that the dogs didn’t open their mouths at all during the plague.
+They didn’t even “speak” among themselves, not even to praise God or “comment” in a supportive matter about what God was doing.
 They simply “shut up and minded their own business.”

-It is very, very hard for a dog to keep quiet when such dramatics and action is taking place all around them!
-We know that when one approaches the door of a home that contains a dog, the dog begins to bark and gets excited even before one rings the doorbell!
-As soon as dogs sense something they make noise.
+It is very, very hard for a dog to keep quiet when such dramatics and action are taking place all around them!
+We know that when one approaches the door of a home that contains a dog, the animal gets excited and begins to bark even before the doorbell rings!
+As soon as dogs sense something, they make noise.
 You can’t keep them quiet.

 But not then.
 Not during the plague of the firstborn.

-Can you image how hard to must have been for the dogs to keep quiet on such a night?
-This is even more of a reason that they were rewarded the way they were: because they changed their behaviors, the had self-control, they “worked on themselves.”
+Can you imagine how hard it must have been for the dogs to keep quiet on such a night?
+Yet they changed their behavior, they had self-control, they “worked on themselves.”